 Taxes for companies in Croatia

 Establishing a business in Croatia will have to involve complete information about the taxation regime for each type of structure, besides the startup costs.
-For example, the VAT in Croatia is set at 25% and it is imposed for companies operating on the market and having an annual income of around HRK 230,000.
+The VAT in Croatia is set at 25% and it is imposed for companies reaching HRK 270,000 threshold or around EUR 36,000 per year.
 A low rate of 13% VAT is applicable for accommodations, water supply, entertainment services, and products containing sugar.
 The VAT rate of 5% is applicable for medical supplies, newspapers, and magazines, dairy products and medicines.

 How easy is it to hire personnel in Croatia?